OniiCoder/traffic-england-webscraper/README.md

 # traffic-england-webscraper
 Scrapes traffic speed information and saves as a csv file.

-Run the scraper by running this command
+Run the scraper by running this command:

 > node highway.js